ramon-astudillo/vimbox/README.md

 * Fix `IV456` initialization and syncing across clients
     - Use a .vimbox/ folder in dropbox

+* Fix viewing files but not editing them does not trigger delete locally

 ### Upcoming v0.1.1

 * pipes to allow for a cheap remote-local transfer, for example